lerna-lite/lerna-lite/README.md

 #### _this new feature was introduced with release [1.2.0](https://github.com/ghiscoding/lerna-lite/releases/tag/v1.2.0) of Lerna-Lite, however we recommend using [1.3.0](https://github.com/ghiscoding/lerna-lite/releases/tag/v1.3.0)._

-If you use this new feature, please take 30sec. to fill in this small [poll #156](https://github.com/ghiscoding/lerna-lite/discussions/156) survey just to see which package manager is the most popular to use with this new `workspace:` protocol.
+If you use this new feature, please take 30sec. to fill in this small [poll #156](https://github.com/ghiscoding/lerna-lite/discussions/156) poll survey just to see which package manager is the most popular to use with this new `workspace:` protocol and how many of you are using it. :wink:

 ---